geko1981/FakeItEasy/Formatting-Argument-Values.md

 - 2 if `ForType == ArgType.BaseType`,
 - 3 if `ForType == ArgType.BaseType.BaseType`, and so on, adding one for every step in the inheritance chain

-The the formatter whose ForType has the smallest distance to ArgType is used to format the argument.
+The formatter whose ForType has the smallest distance to ArgType is used to format the argument.

 ### Highest priority
 Sometimes more than one formatter is found the same distance from ArgType.
 Maybe two formatters actually specify the same `ForType` property value, or there's a formatter defined for ArgType as well as for an interface that ArgType implements.